waqasalam/snaproute-operator/README.md

-## kube-crd

-kube-crd demonstrates the CRD usage, it shoes how to:
+bgp-crd demonstrates the CRD usage, it shoes how to:

 1. Connect to the Kubernetes cluster
 2. Create the new CRD if it doesn't exist
 3. Create a new custom client
-4. Create a new Example object using the client library we created
+4. Create a new BGPAsNumber object using the client library we created
 5. Create a controller that listens to events associated with new resources

 The example CRD is in the following structure: